-Our historical financial information discussed herein has been derived from the financial statements and accounting records of NCM LLC for the nine months ended December 29, 2005, the three and nine months ended September 28, 2006, and the three months ended September 29, 2005, from the financial statements and accounting records of our joint predecessor company RCM for the fiscal years ended January 1, 2004 and December 30, 2004 and for the three months ended March 31, 2005 and from the financial statements and accounting records of our joint predecessor company NCN for the fiscal year ended April 1, 2004, the thirty-eight week period ended December 23, 2004 and the fourteen week period ended March 31, 2005.
+Our historical financial information discussed herein has been derived from the financial statements and accounting records of NCM LLC for the nine months ended December 29, 2005, the three and six months ended June 29, 2006, and the three months ended June 30, 2005, and from the financial statements and accounting records of our predecessor company RCM for the fiscal years ended January 1, 2004 and December 30, 2004 and for the three months ended March 31, 2005.
+We present results for the three months ended June 29, 2006 because this was the first full quarterly period during which we had rights to 100% of the advertising inventory in Cinemark's theatres.
+As such, we believe this quarterly period best represents our operations as they exist today with the exception of the Century theaters which Cinemark acquired as of October 5, 2006.